Events

 Chips & Snacks: Raw materials to formed products

-The next course will take place in Spring 2025
+The next course will take place in Budapest (Hungary) from 2 to 4 June 2025

 Review of Past Course